klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 ![A simplified MI250X node](../img/C08_S05_03_MI250X.jpg)

 The GPU compute nodes of LUMI and Frontier use a special variant of the Zen3-based AMD Epyc processor.
-In this variant, the PCIe lanes are replaced by InfinityFabric connections.
+In this variant, the PCIe lanes are replaced by Infinity Fabric connections.
 In an MI250X, the 4 GPU packages are connected with each other and with the CPU through Infinity Fabric links.
 Each GPU package connects to its own quarter of the AMD Epyc processor (remember from earlier that the I/O die is subdivided in 4 quarters, in this case each connected to two CPU chiplets with 8 cores each).
-This creates a coherent memory space.
-Also noteworthy is that the interconnect is no longer connected to the CPU, but the 4 network cards are each connected to a GPU package (through a PCIe interface).
+This creates a unified memory space with some level of coherency.
+Also noteworthy is that the
+interconnect is no longer connected to the CPU, but the 4 network cards are each connected to a GPU package (through a PCIe interface).
 This makes this compute node really a GPU-first system, almost a system where the CPU is only used for